dprior/mongo-atm/README.md

         console.log('No cache for you!');
 });

-//If you're worried about latency waiting to re-caching expired items,
+//If you're worried about latency waiting to re-cache expired items,
 //the getCache callback can also return expired items: myCache.getCache('foo3',function(cachedResponse, expiredResponse){
     if(cachedResponse)